Lincoln-Araujo/Lincoln-Araujo/README.md

 ### What I work with

 - Front-end development using **React** and **Vue**
-- UX-focused implementation and design collaboration
+- UX-focused implementation and close collaboration with design teams
 - **Accessibility (WCAG)** and inclusive interface practices
 - Scalable digital platforms in public and institutional contexts
 - HTML, CSS, JavaScript, and modern styling approaches